daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md.md

 >Note that if two individuals have two different strict preference relations and, given any set A choose alternatives in A that are best according to these prefer- ence relations, then their corresponding choice functions differ.
 That is, if for two alternatives x and y one individual prefers x to y and the other prefers y to x , then the choice function of the first individual assigns x to the problem {x , y } and the choice function of the second individual assigns y to this set.

 **Britt questions:**
 - I don't understand this whole paragraph.
-Is it possible if you can
+Is it possible if you can explain it briefly?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4ODQ4NzgzMiwtMjQ1MzYyNTA3LDE5Nj
-k2NjM1MDksLTEwMjUyNzYxMzgsLTY0MjQzNDE4NV19
+eyJoaXN0b3J5IjpbLTg1MzExMjY5MiwtOTg4NDg3ODMyLC0yND
+UzNjI1MDcsMTk2OTY2MzUwOSwtMTAyNTI3NjEzOCwtNjQyNDM0
+MTg1XX0=
 -->